gershnik/intrusive_shared_ptr/doc/ref_counted.md

 ```

 `ref_counted` is meant to be used as base class for any class you want to make reference counted.
-It is supposed to be used in conjuction with `refcnt_ptr` specialization of `intrusive_shared_ptr` but,
+It is supposed to be used in conjuction with [`refcnt_ptr`](refcnt_ptr.md) specialization of `intrusive_shared_ptr` but,
-of course, can be used via manual reference counting calls or other smart pointers if desired.
+of course, can also be used via manual reference counting calls or other smart pointers if desired.

 It uses CRTP to access the derived class, avoiding the need for and overhead of virtual functions.
 Thus, the first template parameter: `Derived` must be the name of the derived class.
 Other template